UNMigration/HTCDS/Toolkit/Salesforce/README.md

 # HTCDS EXPANDED 2.0 Salesforce Unmanaged Package
+It is recommended to install the package in a Sandbox environment first to test and verify the implementation, before installing it into Production.

-Use this URL to install the Salesforce unmanaged package into a Production organization:
+Use this URL to install the Salesforce unmanaged package into a Production organization.
+You will require your Salesforce administrator login for the Production environment:
 [https://login.salesforce.com/packaging/installPackage.apexp?p0=04t4K000002Jk1N](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t4K000002ml1d)

-Use this URL to install the Salesforce unmanaged package into a Sandbox organization: [https://test.salesforce.com/packaging/installPackage.apexp?p0=04t4K000002Jk1N](https://test.salesforce.com/packaging/installPackage.apexp?p0=04t4K000002ml1d)
+Use this URL to install the Salesforce unmanaged package into a Sandbox organization.
+You will require your Salesforce administrator login for the Sandbox environment: [https://test.salesforce.com/packaging/installPackage.apexp?p0=04t4K000002Jk1N](https://test.salesforce.com/packaging/installPackage.apexp?p0=04t4K000002ml1d)

 Salesforce is a commercial cloud-based client relational management (CRM) system which is a popular platform used by larger organisations.
 Typical uses of Salesforce for case management include: